Fact Vs. Fiction and Everything in Between: The Birth

 Marriage, fairy-tale-like happy-ever-after and having a large family were all part of my dreams.
 This book’s protagonist, nurturing, caring Rachel is mainly based on me.
 And like my own husband coming from the British pharmaceutical industry, JT/James works as an executive in a large company, dealing with stressful mergers, redundancies and employees’ crises.

 I’ve worked in a real-estate agency, among many other businesses in London, England, and have had a boss just like the pedantic Gareth Robinson-Brown.
-Only his name was Carlo Sagnay de la Bastida – the bastida part (spelled my way in English should have tipped me off about him!)
+Only his name was Carlos Sagnay de la Bastida – the bastida part (spelled my way in English should have tipped me off about him!)

 Only I couldn’t take it for more than six months.